x00Pavel/trygit/names.md

-# Names of attendees.
+# Names of login names.

-### Add your name to the last available slot
+### Add your login name to the last available slot

-1.
+1. pkratoch
 2.
 3.
 4.